simplocms/docs/docs/getting-started/directory-structure.md

 The `database` directory contains `factories` directory, where you can see factory classes serving for inserting fake items to database tables.
 It is very useful for testing.
 In `migrations` directory except of Laravel migration files, there are also some database migrations for SIMPLO CMS.
-The another directory is `seeds` what is also default directory of Laravel and here you can define new seeds for your application.
+The another directory is `seeds`, what is also default directory of Laravel and here you can define new seeds for your application.
 After when you unpack SIMPLO CMS from the box, you will see here already a few seed classes serving for the correct functionality of this system.